 Inbetweeners are cats that are not usually identified until they come to the attention of a homing centre with the view to finding them new homes.
 Inbetweeners are cats that:

 - Have previously been treated as pet cats but are often unsuccessful as pets, because they are uncomfortable to varying degrees with the close proximity of people.
-This could be as a result of a lack of effective early socialisation with people, no early socialisation at all or a temperament trait that means they can be very frustrated with people and intolerant of (what appears to them to be) peoples’ unpredictable behaviour
+This could be as a result of a lack of effective early socialisation with people, no early socialisation at all or a temperament trait that means they can be fearful or anxious of, or frustrated with, people

 - Need some support and so are not able to live successfully as street cats